 4. Make sure you beat the eggs and sugar until a ribbon stage

 This is one of the keys to success when you use the whole-egg method.
-The ribbon stage means when you lift up the beater, the batter that drops down will leave a trail that won’t disappear immediately.
-It stays for a minute before slowly disappears.
+The ribbon stage means when you lift the beater, the batter that drops down will leave a trail that won’t disappear immediately.
+It stays for a minute before slowly disappearing.

 5. Know your oven